| | |

 When we left home late Friday afternoon, we knew we were headed to the Ozark National Forest.
 Beyond that, we were going to decide the specifics of the trip while we were on the road.
-We ended up on the Sylamore Scenic Byway which starts at Calico Rock, Arkansas in the heart of the Ozark National Forest.
+We ended up on the Sylamore Scenic Byway, which starts at Calico Rock, Arkansas, in the heart of the Ozark National Forest.

 Boondocking on the Sylamore Scenic Byway

-We ended up driving to the small, charming town of Norfork, Arkansas which sits right on the White River.
+We ended up driving to the small, charming town of Norfork, Arkansas, which sits right on the White River.
 As luck would have it, we parked in front of Norfork Adventure Supply.

-Inside the store, the owners were very helpful in giving us ideas ideas for hikes in the area.
+Inside the store, the owners were very helpful in giving us ideas for hikes in the area.
 If you visit the area, stop by for recommendations and supplies.

 The next day, we hiked on a trail on Push Mountain Road.
-This trail is 26-miles long, but we chose a 3-mile out and back hike.
+This trail is 26 miles long, but we chose a 3-mile out-and-back hike.

 From there, we headed to Calico Rock and stopped at the bakery in town for some treats.
-We did not feel pressured for time so we stopped by the White River and hiked a short trail along the river.
+We did not feel pressured for time, so we stopped by the White River and hiked a short trail along the river.

 Blanchard Springs Caverns